White Ledge Rock Climbing

 The headwall area of overlaps and corners suffer from seepage and a few wet streaks after heavy rains but most of the middle and lower pitches dry fairly quickly.
 Protection ratings are given for certain pitches that may require more attention.
 Expect a few Whitehorse slab style run outs but in general the protection (with work) is good.
 This cliff faces south and is sunny and warm early in the spring and late into the fall.

 The best way to get thru the talus is to circle around the right side of the boulder.
-[Reasonably cairned.]
+[Now very well cairned.]
 This deposits you at the base of the Main Slab; walk up and left for Left Wing.

 The approach time is about 35 minutes to one hour from the parking lot to the toe of rock at a modest pace with the majority of hiking on the trail.

 If you top out on the cliff after your climb and want to hike back rather than rappel, walk back about 400 feet moving (Northwest) slightly downhill/right and you will soon cross the hiking trail. (see photo of map & directions)